hilverd/vagrant-ubuntu-oracle-xe/README.md

     ORA-00845: MEMORY_TARGET not supported on this system

 during the configuration stage.
-In the `Vagrantfile` 3084 MB is assigned.
+In the `Vagrantfile` 4096 MB is assigned.
 Lower values may also work, as long as (I believe) 2 GB is available for Oracle.

-If you want to raise the default number of connections oracle xe check: [Raise OracleXE Connections]
+If you want to raise the default number of connections oracle xe check: [Raise OracleXE Connections] `ALTER SYSTEM SET processes=200 scope=spfile` (and restart the DB)

 [Vagrant]: http://www.vagrantup.com/